The band at Great Lakes, shortly before assignment to replace B-1 at Chapel Hill. Courtesy of David Martin Brown & US Navy Band Archives.

 The 2nd Chapel Hill band called itself the Cloudbusters, using band stands from B-1’s tenure there.
 Courtesy of David Martin Brown & US Navy Band Archives.

-The band was directed by Chief Musician Chancey S. Seeley, a (white) 20-year Navy veteran who had spent most of those years at sea, and the following African-American musicians:
+The band was directed by Chief Musician Chancey S. Seeley, a White 20-year Navy veteran who had spent most of those years at sea, and included the these African-American musicians:

 Samuel L. Finley, Jr.